santoshtvk-new/daily_dose/README.md

 ## 🏆 Projects Overview

 Each project is developed with a goal of being:
-- **Single-File**: The entire logic is implemented in a single Python file, easy to understand and deploy.
+- **Single-File | Single WebApp Page**: The entire logic is implemented in a single Python file, easy to understand and deploy.
 - **Self-Contained**: Minimal dependencies to ensure easy setup and execution.
 - **Modular**: Focused on various Python libraries, providing opportunities for learning new modules.
 - **Educational**: Helpful for both beginners and advanced developers understand core Python concepts.